omkarcloud/google-maps-scraper/README.md

 ---

 Google Maps Extractor helps you find Business Profiles from Google Maps.
-It's a great tool with [2300+ stars on GitHub](https://github.com/omkarcloud/google-maps-scraper/stargazers), trusted by thousands in the community to complete their academic research projects or find customers.
+It's a great tool with [2400+ stars on GitHub](https://github.com/omkarcloud/google-maps-scraper/stargazers), trusted by thousands in the community to complete their academic research projects or find customers.

 ## ⚡ Benefits

-- **Searches for lifetime** — One-time purchase, no recurring fees. **200 searches** free every month.
+- **Searches for lifetime** — One-time purchase, no recurring fees. **200 searches** free, yes **200 searches** free every month.
 - **50+ data points** — Extracted in real-time.
 - **Enrichment included** — Get emails, social profiles, and decision-maker contacts for outreach.
 - **Great documentation** — Part 1: How to use the tool.
 Part 2: Sales strategies and best practices.